Kim Gil-sik: Club career

-He played for Chunnam Dragons, Bucheon SK / Jeju United, Daejeon Citizen, and Oțelul Galați in the Romanian Liga I in his professional career.
+Kim played for Chunnam Dragons, Bucheon SK / Jeju United, Daejeon Citizen, and Oțelul Galați in the Romanian Liga I in his professional career.

 He was released from Daejeon Citizen on 6 March 2009.

 At the end of 2008 season, Kim retired from professional football.

 International career

-He was par of the South Korea squad at the 2000 Summer Olympic as reserved player.
+Kim was part of the South Korea squad at the 2000 Summer Olympic as reserved player.

 Managerial career

 In 2012, Kim joined Jeonnam Dragons as a scout and coach.
 He moved to Gwangju FC the following year as a coach.
 After, he joined the Korean National Team as chief assistant coach of the U-17 and U-16 squad.
 In 2018, he was appointed manager of the Under-15 squad of the Korea national team.